nishalsach/genetic_epigenetic_mutations/README.md

-# Models of Random Genetic and Epigenetic Mutations (IISER Pune)
+# Models of Random Genetic and Epigenetic Mutations

 The interplay of heritable epigenetic changes with genetic changes can provide vital insights into the pace at which populations adapt to their surroundings.